-The Ombuds Office provides an independent, confidential, neutral and informal resource for faculty, staff, postdoctoral fellows and associates, and graduate students who have concerns arising from or affecting their work and studies at Brown.
+The Ombuds Office provides an independent, confidential, neutral and informal resource for faculty, staff, postdoctoral fellows and associates, graduate students and medical students who have concerns arising from or affecting their work and studies at Brown.

-The Ombudsperson, Ruthy Kohorn Rosenberg, can offer assistance when you are looking to:
+The Ombudsperson, Julie Weber, can offer assistance when you are looking to:

 - clarify university policies and procedures